JKU-ICG/AOS/DRONE/README.md

 # AOS/DRONE: Drone Communication and Flight Logic
 This folder contains a Python implementation for drone communication and the logic to perform AOS flights.
 This module relies on the additional modules ([LFR](/LFR/python), [DET](/DET), [CAM](/CAM), [PLAN](/PLAN)) in this repository.
-Make sure that they are properly installed before running this module.
+Make sure that they are installed before running this module.

 Prototype | Adaptive Sampling |
 :---: | :---: |